 This handcrafted blend of a high-tech polymer and natural carnauba wax brings home the best of both worlds.
 You will have the shine and the depth of the carnauba wax, with the extreme protection of high-tech polymers.

 Straight out of the box, we can say that it smells great (like candy most Carnauba users would say).
 But, initially, we thought that the wax a bit too hard.
 However, we were wrong.
 As soon as we began working with the applicator pad, everything went as smooth as it should.

 Also, Wolfgang Fuzion seems to follow the “little product – long way” philosophy of manufacture.
 With only a bit of product, we were capable of covering quite a bit of the surface area.

 When it comes to the depth and the gloss, we have to say that we are happy with the results.
 It gives that excellent wet look many people seem to chase, and the finish has the necessary depth to it.
 Also, the water beading was as perfect as we would expect out of this product.

 But, you might wonder why exactly you should purchase this product since it offers the same benefits as the P12s Concours and is almost twice as expensive.
 Well, here’s the thing, the polymer part of the blend in the Wolfgang Fuzion means that the coating will last longer and provide better UV protection.

-- Best of both worlds.
-The gloss and the depth of natural wax with the durability and longevity of polymers
+- Pros: Best of both worlds: the gloss and the depth of natural wax with the durability and longevity of polymers.
+Buttery smooth application.

 What to Look for in Wax for a Black Car